Your investment

 No. This calculator is an educational tool that provides general information only.
 It doesn't take into account your personal objectives, financial situation or needs and shouldn't be considered financial, tax or legal advice.

-Stockspot recommends speaking with a registered tax adviser or licensed financial adviser before making investment or tax decisions.
+Stockspot recommends speaking with a registered tax adviser or licensed financial adviser before making investment, tax or financial decisions.

 We also don't store, save or retain the information you enter into the calculator.